mauricemat/UX-UI-Design-Module/planning/development-strategy.md

 **User story**

-As a user I can identify Maurice throught his picture.
+As a user I can identify Maurice through his picture.

 **Issues**